As conscious (and honestly pretty remarkable) beings, we have some firmly held believes that are inaccurate.

 - We think that our thoughts align with what we act like.

-I want to dive deeper into those beliefs and discuss how writing (yes, the simple act of writing) can help mitigate some of the faulty premises we have.
+I want to dive deeper into those beliefs.
+To discuss how the simple yet powerful act of writing can help mitigate some of the faulty premises we have.

 Are you ready for the power of writing things down?

 Writing helps you to look at your thoughts more clearly.
 Instead of ideas echoing each other in your mind, you can look at them from another perspective.